github/docs/content/education/explore-the-benefits-of-teaching-and-learning-with-github-education/use-github-at-your-educational-institution/applying-to-be-a-github-campus-expert.md

 To become a {% data variables.product.prodname_student_leader_program_singular %}, you must:

-* Be a {% data variables.product.prodname_dotcom %} user for at least six months.
+* Be a {% data variables.product.prodname_dotcom %} user for **at least six months**.
-* Be at least 18 years of age.
+* Be at least **18 years** of age.
-* Be enrolled in a formal higher education institution.
+* Be enrolled in a **formal higher education institution**.
-* Have more than one year left as a student before graduating.
+* Have **more than one year left** as a student before graduating.
-* Not be enrolled in the {% data variables.product.prodname_dotcom %} Campus Advisors Program.
+* Not be enrolled in the {% data variables.product.prodname_dotcom %} **Campus Advisors Program**.
-* Validate your student status through the [{% data variables.product.prodname_student_pack %}](https://education.github.com/pack).
+* **Validate your student status** through the [{% data variables.product.prodname_student_pack %}](https://education.github.com/pack).

 ### Submitting your application form

 In the application form, we’re looking for students to tell us about the challenges their student community faces, what opportunities they want to build for their peers, and the potential they see for growth.
 1. Go to [https://education.github.com/experts](https://education.github.com/experts).
-1. To learn if applications are open, click **Become a Campus Expert** {% octicon "arrow-right" aria-label="The right arrow icon" %}.
+2. To learn if applications are open, click [**Become a Campus Expert**](https://education.github.com/campus_experts) {% octicon "arrow-right" aria-label="The right arrow icon" %}.
-1. If applications are open, a new page will appear titled “Your journey starts here”.
+3. If applications are open, a new page will appear titled “Your journey starts here”.
 To start your application, click **Apply Now**.

    Otherwise, if applications are closed, a message will appear with the dates of the next application cycle.
 1. Following the prompts in the form, complete the application.
-1. Click **Submit Application**.
+2. Click **Submit Application**.
-1. Optionally, to confirm your application was submitted successfully, check the email address you provided for an email confirming your submission.
+3. Optionally, to confirm your application was submitted successfully, check the email address you provided for an email confirming your submission.
-1. Two weeks after the program applications close, check for an email containing an update on your application status and instructions to submit your video resume.
+4. Two weeks after the program applications close, check for an email containing an update on your application status and instructions to submit your video resume.

-### Submitting your video resume
+### Submitting your Video Resume

 In your video resume, we look forward to getting to know you as an individual.